DefaultO/Intralism-Bot/README.md

 # Intralism-Bot
 A simple Intralism Bot made in late 2018.
 Ugly Code.

 This got made in late 2018.
+I had fun making it.
 The game changed a lot since then.
 This Repo is supposed to give you a simple idea on how to approach this game when developing a bot for it.
-You will need to change the Offsets to make this work without changing everything else.
+You will need to update it yourself.

 # Features